 Required Course Substitutions: Any student interested in substituting a course must first discuss the potential opportunity with their major professor.
-The student must then contact the graduate coordinator and copy the course instructor that would be impacted by the request.
-The graduate coordinator (with advisement from the departmental graduate committee) and the department head must approve the change.
+The student must then submit a departmental course substitution form to the graduate coordinator.
+The graduate coordinator (with advisement from the departmental graduate committee and the course instructor of the required course) and the department head must approve the change.